-Charleston, South Carolina
+266 St. Margaret Street, Charleston, South Carolina

-The house remained a ruin and rather than rebuild it, Gibbes bought Fenwick Hall. he sold Orange Grove to the husband of one of his nieces, George Abbott Hall (1737-1791).
+The house remained a ruin and rather than rebuild it, Gibbes bought Fenwick Hall.
+He sold Orange Grove to the husband of one of his nieces, George Abbott Hall (1737-1791).
 In 1786, Hall built a new manor house surrounded by oaks near to the ruins of the old one.
 But, just five years later he was dead and the plantation was sold by his brother-in-law, Governor John Mathewes (1744-1802), to John Beaufin Irving (1765-1813).

-Irving referred to the house as The Grove, dividing his time between there and Jamaica, where he managed Ironshore - his family's sugar plantation.
-It provided him with an elegant home where he kept his racehorses, but as a farm it ran at a loss of some £200 a year.
-In 1796, his brother, Jacob Aemilius Irving (1767-1816) - then living at Corbett House - sold this "very worthless place" on his brother's behalf to Captain Joseph Vesey (1747-1835), for "£800 down and his bond for £400 more, payable in one year".
+Irving referred to the house as "The Grove" and divided his time between here and Jamaica, where he managed "Ironshore" - his family's sugar plantation.
+The Grove provided him with an elegant home where he kept his racehorses, but as a farm it ran at a loss of some £200 a year.
+In 1796, his brother, Jacob Aemilius Irving - then living at Corbett House - sold this "very worthless place" on his brother's behalf to Captain Joseph Vesey (1747-1835), for "£800 down and his bond for £400 more, payable in one year".